camille-004/robo-sim/README.md

 ## Running Custom Simulations

 1. To create a YAML configuration file for your simulation, refer to the `Config` model descriptions in the documentation for the required structure.
 2. Run your simulation with the below script.
-To see the the rest of supported algorithms, refer tos (https://github.com/camille-004/robo-sim/blob/main/robo_sim/algorithms/enums.py)[`robo_sim/algorithms/enums.py`].
+To see the the rest of supported algorithms, refer to [`robo_sim/algorithms/enums.py`](https://github.com/camille-004/robo-sim/blob/main/robo_sim/algorithms/enums.py).

 ```python
 from pathlib import Path